tengznaim/string-matching/README.md

 - Naive Matching
   - Nested loops that theoretically has a time complexity of O(nm) (I think)
+- Finite Automata
+  - Uses a self created dictionary approach to hold the characters and the state they lead to for each state.
+  - Currently works only to find the first match of the pattern.
+  - Theoretically has a time complexity of (O(m^2 + n)) where m^2 is the nested loop used to generate the transition table and n is the actual searching.
 - Knuth Morris Pratt Algorithm (KMP)
   - Single function implementation of the GFG guide, can be split into two functions to handle creating the LPS array.
   - Time complexity is theoretically O(n+m), n being the length of the string and m being the length of the pattern.